BattermanZ/ReleaseNoJutsu/README.md

 Only users listed in `TELEGRAM_ALLOWED_USERS` can use the bot.

+Notes:
+- `TELEGRAM_ALLOWED_USERS` must be a comma-separated list of numeric user IDs (invalid entries cause startup to fail).
+- Scheduled notifications are sent only to **private chats** (not groups/channels) for allowed users, to avoid leaking updates to other chat members.

 Important: this app uses Telegram long-polling (`getUpdates`), so **only one instance** of the bot should run for a given token.
 If you run multiple containers/processes you’ll see `Conflict: terminated by other getUpdates request`.

 ## Using the bot